 • Orange cable easy to see

 This mower is simple to assemble and simple to use.
-Its handle folds for storage and can be adjusted to a choice of heights and it's light and comfortable to use.
+Its handle folds for storage, can be adjusted to a choice of heights, and it's light and comfortable to use.
 There are five cutting heights to choose from, ranging from 20-60mm, and these are easy to change with a simple lever.
-Its best feature however is a convenient and effective cable relief clip, which keeps the cable tucked safely out of the way while you mow and we awarded it a BBC Gardeners' World Magazine Best Buy for best for cable safety in 2021.
-Though one of the quietest machines on test, the motor on this model is very high-pitched.
+Its best feature is a convenient and effective cable relief clip, which keeps the cable tucked safely out of the way while you mow.
+We awarded this lawn mower a BBC Gardeners' World Magazine Best Buy for best cable safety in 2021.

 Specifications